 Rafale review: SC will look into appointment of Anil Ambani owned company as offset partner

-New Delhi, Apr 10: The Supreme Court has rejected a preliminary objection raised by the Centre against the review petitions.
+New Delhi, Apr 10: The Supreme Court has rejected a preliminary objection raised by the Centre against the review petitions on Rafale Deal.

 The Centre had raised objections to the court hearing the review of its verdict in the light of the petitioners submitting fresh documents.
 During the course of the arguments, the petitioners had also questioned the appointment of the Anil Ambani owned company as the offset partner of Dassault, the French manufacturer of Dassault.